 As mid-range hotel chain brands have become more similar to each other over the decades, it was refreshing to check into a Best Western in another country and find something unique.
-With lots of quirky touches throughout and a lobby like something out of a national park lodge, Best Western Creel is clearly not a typical chain hotel just off a highway exit.
+With lots of quirky touches throughout and a lobby like something out of a national park lodge, Best Western Creel was clearly not a typical chain hotel just off a highway exit.
+It was too good to last though: as of 2022 this is an independent hotel: The Lodge at Creel.

-The real mouthful of a name for this hotel is Best Western Plus The Lodge at Creel, which means it’s at a higher level of that chain’s hierarchy and it’s a lodge, not a motel.
-The “spa” part is for real too: I hung out with my adventure mates in a large hot tub and then moved to the sauna to sweat before heading out into the chilly air to my room.
+The former mouthful of a name for this hotel when we stayed was Best Western Plus The Lodge at Creel, but they parted ways with that chain and this is now an independent property.
+They have a real spa too: I hung out with my adventure mates in a large hot tub and then moved to the sauna to sweat before heading out into the chilly air to my room.
 (Yes, this is Mexico, but a few days after we left in December it snowed.)

 Some people in my group booked a massage in that part of the spa on an upper level.
 There’s a range of exercise equipment if you’re not getting enough of a workout hiking or biking in the countryside.